kamikaze0923/ChemBo/README.md

 *Authors: Ksenia Korovina (kkorovin@cs.cmu.edu), Celsius Xu*

-DOE framework for joint molecular optimization and synthesis
+Dragonfly Chemist is library for joint molecular optimization and synthesis.
+It is based on Dragonfly - a framework for scalable Bayesian optimization.

 ## Structure of the repo

-* `experiments` directory contains experiment scripts.
+* `experiments` package contains experiment scripts.
 In particular, `run_chemist.py` script illustrates usage of the classes.
-* `chemist_opt` directory isolates the Chemist class which performs joint optimization and synthesis.
+* `chemist_opt` package isolates the Chemist class which performs joint optimization and synthesis.
 Contains harnesses for calling molecular functions (`MolFunctionCaller`) and handling optimization over molecular domains (`MolDomain`).
 Calls for `mols` and `explore`.
-* `explore` implements the exploration of molecular domain.
+* `explorer` implements the exploration of molecular domain.
+Currently, a `RandomExplorer` is implemented, which explores reactions randoml, starting from a given pool.
 Calls for `synth`.
-* `mols` contains the `Molecule` class and a few example of objective function definitions, as well as implementations of molecular versions of all components needed for BO to work: `MolCPGP` and `MolCPGPFitter` class and molecular kernels.
+* `mols` contains the `Molecule` class, the `Reaction` class, a few examples of objective function definitions, as well as implementations of molecular versions of all components needed for BO to work: `MolCPGP` and `MolCPGPFitter` class and molecular kernels.
-* `synth` is responsible for performing forward synthesis (using a third-party repo).
+* `synth` is responsible for performing forward synthesis.
-* `rdkit_contrib` is an extension to rdkit that provides computation of a few molecular scores.
+* `rdkit_contrib` is an extension to rdkit that provides computation of a few molecular scores (for older versions of `rdkit`).

 ## Getting started